ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 ## Taking Baby Steps

-Venn Diagram lesson was a BUST.
+Teaching is an art in the sense that you need to get comfortable with knowing HOW to teach concepts that come easily.
+Sometimes, things that seem straightforward to you as a professor might be extremely difficult to your students.
+Baby steps with what you're teaching them...are SO important.

+I remember making this one lesson for Venn Diagrams where they had cards from the game "Set" and had to make a Venn Diagram with the shapes and colors.
+I was REALLY excited for this lesson, yet I assumed that putting these cards into a Venn Diagram would be much easier for them than it was.
+I jumped to a difficult concept without doing some smaller examples to build up to it, and it ended up being a not-so-great lesson.
+It was quite a bummer, especially since I was so excited for how fun it would be.

+After talking with a Professor at CGC, I got some feedback that it would have helped if I did a simpler example of putting together a Venn Diagram before starting the activity.
+Such a small action could have made *ALL* the difference in this Venn Diagram lesson.
+With baby steps like this example, my lessons became more and more successful over time :smile:

 ## Being Patient

-You would be surprised how many things need to be explicitly explained in the classroom.
+To build on the idea of baby steps, you would be surprised how many things need to be explicitly explained in the classroom.
 Not just related to content, but to life skills as well.

 Suppose you don't know what a word means.
 What do you do?
 You might Google it, you might ask a friend, or you might have a physical dictionary to look it up.

-Something as simple as knowing how to add a subject onto a message needs to be explained sometimes.

-Teaching students to ask questions
+If a student didn't know what a word meant, sometimes it required getting this specific on helping them solve their problems.

+The best example I can think of this is instructing someone how to make a peanut butter and jelly sandwich.
+Seems easy, right?
+Maybe some parts are, but you have to be explicit about the materials you need, and how to prepare it.
+After all...you don't want a sandwich with peanut butter on all sides of the bread :wink:

+So, with teaching, sometimes it requires being this patient with a variety of things.
+It could even be something as simple as teaching a student how to add an appropriate subject to their e-mails.
+Students are still learning these things that might seem basic, and it requires patience.

+It would be easy for many people to get frustrated in situations like this, where so many little things need to be explained and taught.
+I'd consider myself to be a pretty patient person, and I like helping others...so it wasn't as much of a problem for me.
+With that being said, there were *definitely* times I needed to remind myself to take a breath and continue to be patient, as that's what students deserve from the people teaching them.

 ## Students and Structure

 Students LOVE structure.
-They love calendars, they love due dates, and they love knowing how long it will take for their tests to be graded.
+They love calendars, they love due dates, they love familiarity, and they love knowing how long it will take for their tests to be graded.
+The more structure you can give, the better your students with thrive in your class - Period.

+Looking back, I tried my best to do this, yet can also see ways to provide more structure in my classroom.
+For example, developing better routines for group work might have helped my students more, or maybe more routine homework styles.
+Regardless, this was a big takeaway for me, and keeping things consistent helped keep my students on track.

 ## Accountability Goes Both Ways

-Student concerns

-Lying about deaths

-"You don't believe in me"

-Due dates teach life skills

-Being flexible, but not *too* flexible to where you can be taken advantage of.

-Careful with FERPA

-Remedial math is very different

-If you say you're going to do something, do it.

-Being flexible, but not *too* flexible to where you can be taken advantage of.
+So...there comes a time in a teaching career where someone doesn't turn in an asssignment, and would like to get credit after the fact or make an excuse for why they couldn't do it.
+In my teaching career, it happened very quickly - it happened on **day one**.

+What's interesting about these situations is the genuine issues that require empathy sound EXACTLY like the bogus situations.
+After day one, I received two messages from two students saying the exact same thing: *"I got a zero on this assignment and I have no idea why I because I DID this assignment"*.
+Their messages were eerily similar.
+After doing some research, I found out one of these students actually DID do the assignment, and the online portal experienced a glitch with posting their grade.
+As for the other student...there was absolutely no evidence they opened the assignment, nevertheless completed it.

+What did this situation teach me?
+It taught me that accountability goes both ways in situations like this.
+I need to hold students accountable for their deadlines set in their syllabus and documemntation, and I need to be accountable for trying to see the best in my students - even if the situation they describe sounds silly at best, it might be far from the case.
+All I can say...is thank GOODNESS I ask for supporting documentation if a student wants an extended deadline :wink:

+Even with exercising empathy in these kinds of situations, holding students accountable can be a tough experience sometimes.
+It can drive some students to push back, whether it be through disrespect in your classroom or saying things like "you don't believe in me."
+It's a difficult spot to be in!
+While being flexible is something any professor should strive for, boundaries are really important and teach students valuable life skills.
+I'm very grateful for the students who were respectful of those boundaries and didn't push back - Many of my students were wonderful in this regard.

+Ultimately, I do feel like students making deadlines teach them valuable life skills on following through and keeping to commitments.
+Holding students accountable only helps them to be better people :smile:

 ## Letting Go